 But did you know that too large of an air conditioner will also increase your bills?

 Granted, a large air conditioner will be on economy mode a lot.
 But the issue is that it’s always switching on and off.
-Quickly on, then cooling so quickly it switches back off again.
+Quickly on, then cooling so quickly that it switches back off again.
 This on/off cycle is what uses a ton of energy to start up the whole system.